Ricinulei: Fossil record

 Ricinulei are unique among arachnids in that the first one to be discovered was a fossil, described in 1837 by the noted English geologist William Buckland; albeit misinterpreted as a beetle.
 Further fossil species were added in subsequent years by, among others, Samuel Hubbard Scudder, Reginald Innes Pocock and Alexander Petrunkevitch.

-Fifteen of the twenty species of fossil ricinuleids discovered so far originate from the late Carboniferous (Pennsylvanian) Coal Measures of Europe and North America.
+Fifteen of the twenty species of fossil ricinuleids discovered so far originate from the late Carboniferous (Pennsylvanian) coal measures of Europe and North America.
 They were revised in detail in 1992 by Paul Selden, who placed them in a separate suborder, Palaeoricinulei.

-The fossils are divided into four families: Curculioididae, Poliocheridae, Primoricinuleidae and Sigillaricinuleidae.
+The fossils are divided into four families: Curculioididae, Poliocheridae, Primoricinuleidae, and Sigillaricinuleidae.
 The poliocherids are more like modern ricinuleids in having an opisthosoma with a series of three large, divided tergites.
 Curculioidids, by contrast, have an opisthosoma without obvious tergites, but with a single median sulcus; a dividing line running down the middle of the back.
 This superficially resembles the elytra of a beetle and explains why Buckland originally misidentified the first fossil species.
-Five species: ?Poliochera cretacea, Primoricinuleus pugio, Hirsutisoma acutiformis, H. bruckschi and H. dentata, are known from the Cenomanian (~ 99 million years old) Burmese amber of Myanmar; Curculioides bohemondi, the largest of all Ricinulei, was a member of the Curculioididae.
+Five species: ?Poliochera cretacea, Primoricinuleus pugio, Hirsutisoma acutiformis, H. bruckschi, H. grimaldii and H. dentata, are known from the Cenomanian (~99 million years old) Burmese amber of Myanmar; Curculioides bohemondi, the largest of all Ricinulei, was a member of the Curculioididae.
 Monooculricinuleus incisus and M. semiglobosus from Burmese amber were originally described as members of Ricinulei, but they might belong to Opiliones instead.

+Some Carboniferous genera of Palaeoricinulei exceed modern Ricinulei in size, with bodies 24 mm in length, and many appear to have had eyes, unlike modern representatives which are completely blind.
+It is likely they had a surface dwelling ecology, unlike that of modern Ricinulei.
+The fossil genera from the Cretaceous Burmese amber are referred to the extinct order Primoricinulei, and are thought to have had a different ecology than modern species as tree-dwelling predators that crawled on bark.

 Genera

-As of September 2022, the World Ricinulei Catalog accepts the following eleven genera:
+As of September 2022, the World Ricinulei Catalog accepts the following genera: